Weight Loss is Complex

 #2: Eat more Fiber

-One of the biggest benefits of eating more fiber when you are trying to lose weight is its ability to satiate.
-Soluble fiber such as that found in beans, flaxseeds, oatmeal and sweet potatoes helps you to feel full longer and slow down the release of sugars into your bloodstream.
-Soluble fibre cannot be broken down by your own enzymes, so it reaches your gut undigested where it feeds your good bacteria and helps them to flourish.
-One important aspect of soluble fiber is that it needs water to reach its potential, so staying hydrated is a must.
+One of the most significant benefits of eating more fibre when trying to lose weight is its ability to satiate.
+Soluble fibre, such as that found in beans, flaxseeds, oatmeal, and sweet potatoes, helps you feel full longer and slows down the release of sugar into your bloodstream.
+Your enzymes cannot break down soluble fibre, so it reaches your gut undigested, feeding your good bacteria and helping them to flourish.
+One crucial aspect of soluble fibre is that it needs water to reach its potential, so staying hydrated is essential.

 #3: Chromium, Vanadium and Banaba Leaf

 These three supplements have been shown to aid insulin sensitivity and facilitate the entry of glucose into cells, thereby helping to maintain proper blood glucose levels.
-Optimal insulin sensitivity also helps your body use carbohydrates effectively for energy, which may result in a reduction in the amount that gets stored as fat.
+Optimal insulin sensitivity also helps your body use carbohydrates effectively for energy, which may reduce the amount that gets stored as fat.

 #4: Eat Real Food

 Much of what we eat isn’t actually “real” food.
-Make sure you fuel your body properly by avoiding pre-packaged and processed foods that are chock-full of preservatives, dyes and other chemicals.
+Ensure you fuel your body properly by avoiding pre-packaged and processed foods chock-full of preservatives, dyes and other chemicals.
 Focus on fruits, veggies, organic meats and healthy fats.
-Remember the more toxic your food, the more those toxins will get encased in fat cells.
+Remember, the more toxic your food is, the more those toxins will get encased in fat cells.

 #5: Meditation

-Did you know that calming your mind can be a powerful weight loss tool?
-Adding meditation to standard weight loss treatments can result in additional weight loss in as little as two months.
-Managing your stress will help your adrenals and can positively affect your weight loss goals.
+Did you know calming your mind can be a powerful weight loss tool?
+Adding meditation to standard weight loss treatments can result in additional weight loss in at least two months.
+Managing stress will help your adrenals and positively affect your weight loss goals.

 #6: Aim for 10,000 Steps Per Day

-Getting those steps in can be hard when you’re spending more time at home.
+Getting those steps in can be hard when you spend more time at home.
 But where there is a will, there is a way!
 A combination of dietary changes and walking 10,000 steps per day was shown to help significantly reduce total weight, BMI and hip size.
-Bonus: lower anxiety levels are a natural outcome of making these changes as well.
+Bonus: lower anxiety levels are also a natural outcome of making these changes.

 #7: Intermittent Fasting (IF)

-One of the most effective ways to get rid of toxins and their corresponding fat prisons is intermittent fasting.
+One of the most effective ways to eliminate toxins and their corresponding fat prisons is intermittent fasting.
 How does it work?
-Designate several hours per day as your ‘eating hours’ and stick to it.
+Designate several hours daily as your ‘eating hours’ and stick to it.
 This gives your glucose and insulin levels a chance to even out, gives your body a break from the hard job of digestion, and puts the focus on getting toxins out of your body.
-However, IF is not for everyone, so be sure to check in with me before you begin.
+However, IF is not for everyone, so check in with me before you begin.

 Are you ready to step out of the diet roller coaster?
 Give me a call at 416-481-0222!